UptimeVentures/www/content/posts/2017/07/introducing-uptime-ventures/index.md

 During the darkest period of recovery, I began reading the works of noted futurist Ray Kurzweil.
 I assumed that futurism, if anything, would offer hope and intellectual stimulation to my otherwise bored and depressed mind.
 I was right, though the ideas which sprang from my reading were unexpected to say the least.

-In *The Singularity is Near: When Humans Transcend Biology*, Kurzweil observes that, "Most short range forecasts of what is technically feasible in future time periods dramatically underestimate the power of future developments."
+In [*The Singularity is Near: When Humans Transcend Biology*][singularity], Kurzweil observes that, "Most short range forecasts of what is technically feasible in future time periods dramatically underestimate the power of future developments."
 In other words, because the greatest technological developments occurred in our relatively recent past, we tend to think the pace of innovation has always remained steady.
 In reality, history is full of many periods of intellectual stagnation.
 Unfortunately, this approach to framing history has been widely adopted.

 Kurzweil instead chooses to focus on what he refers to as the "historical exponential," view of innovation, which plots major accomplishments with a comparatively recent, accelerated timeline.
 If you subscribe to this view, it's obvious we are living in a [period of unprecidented innovation, beginning in the year 1900 and extending into the distant future.](http://www.kurzweilai.net/the-law-of-accelerating-returns)